ibm-cloud-docs/appid/ts_saml.md

 **Why it's happening**

-App ID as the service provider, defines the way that users are identitfied by the service and by the identity provider.
-With App ID, users are identitified in the `NameID` authentication request in the `NameID` field as shown in the following example.
+{{site.data.keyword.appid_short_notm}} as the service provider, defines the way that users are identitfied by the service and by the identity provider.
+With {{site.data.keyword.appid_short_notm}}, users are identitified in the `NameID` authentication request in the `NameID` field as shown in the following example.

 ```
 <NameIDFormat>urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress</NameIDFormat>